rfessler/Gulp-Spritesmith/readme.md

 #Gulp-Spritesmith
 --

-## using gulp-spritesmith in a working condition
+## using gulp-spritesmith in a working example